Hamburg-Wandsbek station: Closure

-The station has been closed in December 2021, as part of the construction of Hamburg S-Bahn line S 4.
+The station closed in December 2021, as part of the construction of Hamburg S-Bahn line S 4.
 It will be replaced by the new Bovestraße station, which will be built about 300 metres from the present station at the Bovestraße/Bahngärten intersection.
 The movement of the stop will also simplify several bus routes and shorten the route to the neighbouring Asklepios Klinik Wandsbek hospital.

 Regional services

 At the time of its closure, the station was served by the following service: